coatyio/coaty-js/docs/man/developer-guide.md

     });
 ```

-Note that the find functions described above can only be used in Node.js programs.
+> Note that the find functions described above can only be used in Node.js
-If you want to discover a bonjour service within a cordova app, use the
+> programs.
+If you want to discover a bonjour service within a cordova app, use
-plugin `cordova-plugin-zeroconf`.
-In an Ionic app, you can use `@ionic-native/zeroconf`
+> the plugin `cordova-plugin-zeroconf`.
+In an Ionic app, you can use
-plugin which is a wrapper around the cordova plugin.
+> `@ionic-native/zeroconf` plugin which is a wrapper around the cordova plugin.
+> In a pure browser environment, it is not possible to discover mDns services
+> with JavaScript.

 ### Stop publishing mDNS services